Hendrix-CS/csci320/projects/webget.md

 ```

 You will need to extract each HTML file from the returned characters.
 To do so:
+* When you encounter a line that starts with the string `HTTP/1.1`:
+  * Print out the header line.
-* Skip each line that is **not** the `HTTP/1.1 200 OK` header.
+  * Skip all following lines until a blank line is encountered.
-* After the header completes, but before the HTML text, there will be a blank line.
-Skip each line that is **not** blank.
+* Once a blank line is encountered:
-* Then take each line from the socket until you see the `HTTP/1.1 200 OK` header again, or you run out of input.
+  * All lines that follow should be saved in a file, until either:
+    * Another header line is encountered, or:
+	* No lines remain.
-* The first file should be saved in `file1.html`, the second in `file2.html`, and so forth.
+* The first file should be named `file1.html`, the second `file2.html`, and so forth.

 ## Security